How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 What happens to my library if my subscription lapses?

 Nothing disappears.
-Your sources, devices, settings, and read state all remain.
-You just stop being able to deliver new chapters until you re-subscribe or until we top up the free quota.
+Your devices, settings, and delivery history all remain.
+You just stop being able to deliver new files until you re-subscribe or until we top up the free quota.

 Can I deliver to a Kobo, Boox, or other non-Kindle device?